 Being "The One"

-Umtata is a small city in the Eastern Cape of South Africa.
-It is not a tourist attraction or a place of retreat--unless you like normal and want to retreat to normal.
-The mixture of rich and poor are average for the nation, and the culture of the city is predominantly Xhosa as it stands with extremely heavy European influences as they established Umtata in1869.
+Mthatha is a small city in the Eastern Cape of South Africa.
+It is not a tourist attraction or a place of retreat--unless you like Normal and want to retreat to Normal.
+The mixture of rich and poor are average for the nation, and the city's culture is predominantly Xhosa-speaking people with a heavy European influence.
+Europeans established Umtata, now Mthatha in1869.

 It was the first time I met a member of the Church who was not a missionary but I did not know that at first.
-Andile, the member, would be my first contact with a member in my first area--by member, I mean of The Church of Jesus Christ of Latter-day Saints; by branch, I mean a local congregation of the Church in 1999.
+Andile, the member, would be my first contact with a lay member of The Church of Jesus Christ of Latter-day Saints.
+The Umtata Branch was the name of the local congregation of the Church in 1999.
 It was the only congregation of the Church in Mthatha at that time, and it had very few members.
 Our "area" in Mthatha was a geographical area assigned to missionaries by the Mission President of the South Africa Cape Town Mission

-I did not know how he looked or what was his age, but I was informed that he was a bit eccentric before he popped his head and body into our boarding.
+I did not know how Andile looked or what was his age, but I was informed that he was a bit eccentric before he popped his head and body into our boarding.

-Andile's unique brand of introduction began with fellow missionary Elder Zithulele Danisa from Durban.
-Elder Danisa himself was a unique story, but suffice it to say, he came from a hard life and had only so left it to join the church and served a mission within a year of so doing!
+Andile's unique brand of introduction began with fellow missionary, Elder Zithulele Danisa from Durban and me being pranked.
+Elder Danisa himself was a unique story, but suffice it to say, he came from a hard life and had left that life to join the Church and serve a mission within a year of so doing.

-Suddenly, in stumbled a beggar requesting funds for food!
-We had been in town long enough to know that such things could happen, but it took me half kilter regardless.
-Andile, with the participation of our missionary companions Elders Thompson and Streadbeck, portrayed a drunken idiot seeking food and money as many beggars do around that area.
+In stumbled a beggar, a.k.a Andile, requesting funds for food.
+We had been in town long enough to know that such things happened in South Africa, but it took me by surprise regardless.
+Andile, with the participation of our missionary companions Elders Thompson and Streadbeck, portrayed a drunken idiot seeking food and money as many beggars did around that area.